lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 ~~~~
 {: #Fig-OSCORE-Option title='OSCORE Option'}

-The {{Fig-OSCORE-Option}} shows the OSCORE Option Value encoding defined in Section 6.1 of {{RFC8613}}.
+The {{Fig-OSCORE-Option}} shows the OSCORE Option Value encoding defined in Section 6.1 of {{RFC8613}},
-Where the first byte specifies the Content of the OSCORE options using flags.
+where the first byte specifies the Content of the OSCORE options using flags.
 The three most significant bits of this byte are reserved and always set to 0.
 Bit h, when set, indicates the presence of the kid context field in the option.
 Bit k, when set, indicates the presence of a kid field.